stewartweiss/ossd_resources/opensourcelinks.md

 ## Contributing to Open Source Projects

-These are links to websites with advice about how to contribute  to software projects and to websites that describe open source communities.
+These are links to websites with advice about how to contribute  to software projects, to websites that describe open source communities, and to websites that are related in general to the act of contributing.

 * [Four Types of Open Source Communities](https://opensource.com/business/13/6/four-types-organizational-structures-within-open-source-communities) is an article about the different ways in which organizations can be structured around open source projects.